Anisimova upsets defending champion Osaka at Australian Open | Sports-Games

 - Australia

-Anisimova saved two match points in the third set, serving to stay in the match, and ended it with an ace.
-She hit 46 winners to Osaka's 21.
+Osaka, one of the most powerful hitters in the women's draw, praised Anisimova's service returns and described how the ball kept coming back at her so low and fast that she couldn't adjust her footwork to counter it.

+“I just want to soak in this moment,” said Anisimova, who took out Olympic champion Belinda Bencic in the second round.
+“It was an amazing match.
+It was very close.
+You know, there were a bit of nerves, and to play Naomi for the first time ... it's unreal, honestly.”
+Anisimova won her first WTA hardcourt title at a tuneup tournament in Melbourne this month and is now on an eight-match winning streak — the longest of her career in main draw matches.

-It's the fourth time Osaka has been unable to defend a major title, and the 11th time in a Grand Slam she has been knocked out in the third round, including last year's U.S. Open.
+It's the fourth time Osaka has been unable to defend a major title, and the 11th time in her 21 trips to Grand Slam events she has been knocked out in the third round, including last year's U.S. Open.

-Barty advanced with a 6-2, 6-3 win over 30th-seeded Camila Giorgi on Rod Laver Arena, the match starting later and finishing earlier than the Osaka-Anisimova contest on the adjoining Margaret Court Arena.

-Barty has only conceded eight games and spent less than three hours on court in the first three rounds at Melbourne Park.
-The Wimbledon champion and 2019 French Open winner is aiming to be the first Australian woman to win her home championship since 1978.

-Two-time Australian Open champion Victoria Azarenka's overpowered 15th-seeded Elina Svitolina 6-0, 6-2 to reach the fourth round at Melbourne Park for the first time since 2016.
+“Each match is uncertain.
+You just have to navigate your way through as best you can that given moment,” Barty said.
+“I've done a good job of that this week.
+Now it's exciting to get to play Amanda again.”
+Osaka's loss means Victoria Azarenka remains the last woman to successfully defend an Australian Open singles title.
+She overpowered 15th-seeded Elina Svitolina 6-0, 6-2 to reach the fourth round at Melbourne Park for the first time since 2016.

-Before she had a chance to analyze both players she might meet next, a question was posed to her son about the two-time Australian Open champion's third-round performance.

 Since a quarterfinal run in Australia in 2016, Azarenka lost first-round matches last year and in 2019, and missed the hard-court tournament in 2017, 2018 and 2020.